ar0ne/spring-rest-department-app/readme.md

 1. Download source code:
 `git clone https://github.com/ar0ne/spring-rest-department-app.git`

 2. In folder you can find `demo_init.sql`.
-First you must create database on your server `spring_department_rest_app`.
-And then run it for initialization of tables.
+First you must create database on your server (in this example `spring_department_rest_app`).
+And then run query for initialization of tables.
+Add your login and password from server to `app-dao/src/main/resources/prod_db.properties`.

 3. Then you must create war-files:
 `mvn install`